How to Build a Safe Pool For Your Kids

 And more than 25 per cent of the 10 million Australian households consider pools as a quintessential part of their homes?

-Swimming has been synonymous with Australian culture and identity and with summer just around the corner, the value of having a backyard pool has never been more emphasised.
+Swimming has been synonymous with Australian culture and identity and with summer shining on, the value of having a backyard pool has never been more emphasised.

 To maximise the unlimited happiness that a pool offers, every homeowner should prioritise understanding and implementing safety measures in and around their outdoor space.